Exosome (vesicle): Isolation

+Exosomes are small extracellular vesicles that play a crucial role in cell-to-cell communication by transporting proteins, lipids, microRNAs, and functional mRNAs.
+Their potential in disease diagnostics, prognostics, and therapeutics has garnered significant interest in the biomedical field.
+Traditional methods for isolating exosomes are often hindered by low purity, inefficiency, lengthy processing times, and the need for substantial sample volumes and specialized equipment.
+Recent advancements in microfluidic devices, particularly those integrating nanostructures, offer promising alternatives for exosome isolation.
+These devices can be categorized based on their capture mechanisms: passive-structure-based affinity, immunomagnetic-based affinity, filtration, acoustofluidics, electrokinetics, and optofluidics.
+Microfluidic platforms not only improve the efficiency and purity of exosome isolation but also address the limitations of conventional methods, paving the way for their application in both research and clinical settings.

 Often, functional as well as antigenic assays are applied to derive useful information from multiple exosomes.
 Well-known examples of assays to detect proteins in total populations of exosomes are mass spectrometry and Western blot.
 However, a limitation of these methods is that contaminants may be present that affect the information obtained from such assays.
 Preferably, information is derived from single exosomes.
 Relevant properties of exosomes to detect include size, density, morphology, composition, and zeta potential.

 Detection

 Since the diameter of exosomes is typically below 100 nm and because they have a low refractive index, exosomes are below the detection range of many currently used techniques.
 A number of miniaturized systems, exploiting nanotechnology and microfluidics, have been developed to expedite exosome analyses.
 These new systems include a microNMR device, a nanoplasmonic chip, and a magneto-electrochemical sensor for protein profiling; and an integrated fluidic cartridge for RNA detection.
 Flow cytometry is an optical method to detect exosomes in suspension.
 Nevertheless, the applicability of flow cytometry to detect single exosomes is still inadequate due to limited sensitivity and potential measurement artifacts such as swarm detection.
 Other methods to detect single exosomes are atomic force microscopy, nanoparticle tracking analysis, Raman microspectroscopy, tunable resistive pulse sensing, and transmission electron microscopy.